tailscale-dev/vscode-tailscale/README.md

 - `tailscale.socketPath`: A path to the `tailscaled` unix socket.
 If unset, the extension will use the default path based on the platform.
 If set, the extension will use the supplied path.

+- `tailscale.portDiscovery`: Whether the extension notifies you of newly opened ports on your machine

 ## Contribute